 The court held that the 2010 and 2013 Wills were invalid based on a lack of testamentary capacity and that Jean had died intestate.
 This meant that Jean's estate would be equally divided between John and Susan as her two surviving children.

 This is a compelling case not only for contentious probate solicitors but also for private client solicitors as a reminder of the importance of their evidence.
 In this case, the drafting solicitor had not attempted to take instructions from Jean in person, and John had been involved throughout the process and knew of the content of the wills.
-They had not obtained an opinion as to capacity.
-The courts were critical.
-Practitioners have to be particularly careful when clients have recently suffered a bereavement and to err on the side of caution and obtain an opinion as to capacity if there is any doubt whatsoever or where potentially contentious instructions are given.
+They had not obtained an opinion as to capacity or supervised execution.
+In respect of the 2010 will Jean had not eaten or drunk, and was refusing her medication, during the period in which instructions were taken, draft provided and approved and the final document signed.
+The courts were critical of the solicitors.
+Practitioners have to be particularly careful when clients have recently suffered a bereavement and to err on the side of caution and obtain an opinion as to capacity if there is any doubt whatsoever (the so-called Golden Rule) or where potentially contentious instructions are given.